hpcreery/react-electron-boilerplate/README.md

 # react-electron-boilerplate

-Very clean and simple boilerplate to creating an electron app housing electron power.
+Very clean and simple boilerplate to creating an electron app housing react power.

 _Only contains files necessary for getting started, ie a boilerplate._